futoin/specs/draft/ftn8.1_stateless_auth.md

 ### 2.2.4.
 Simple MAC security level

-`SafeOps` authentication level must be assigned.
+`SafeOps` security level must be assigned.

 # 3. Interface

 ## 3.1.
-Request authentication
+Message authentication

 The interface is used only to process stateless authentication requests.
 It is designed the way when MAC secret is always kept inside AuthService to